 The Committee annually reviews the perquisites and additional benefits, if any, provided to executive officers as part of their overall review of executive compensation.
 Details about the 401(k) Plan and the Deferred Compensation Plan, including the fiscal year 2017 cost to the Company, are shown in the "All Other Compensation" column of the "Summary Compensation Table" and in the accompanying narrative.
-Because no perquisite was paid to any NEO during fiscal year 2017, perquisites are not quantified in the "Summary Compensation Table" and "All Other Compensation" table below.
+Because no perquisites are not quantified in the "Summary Compensation Table" and "All Other Compensation" table below.